← Back to 史記

 1

-Empress Dowager Lü was Gaozu's consort during his humble times.
-She gave birth to Emperor Xiaohui and Empress Dowager Lu Yuan.
+Empress Dowager Lü was Gaozu's consort from his humble days.
+She bore Emperor Xiaohui and a daughter, Princess Yuan of Lu.
 When Gaozu became King of Han, he took Consort Qi of Dingtao into favor.
 He doted on her, and she bore Ruyi, later King Yin of Zhao.
 Emperor Xiaohui was benevolent and weak.
 Gaozu considered him unlike himself.
 He often wished to abolish the crown prince and establish Concubine Qi's son Ruyi, for Ruyi was like him.
-Concubine Qi was in high favor and often accompanied the emperor east of the passes.
+Concubine Qi was in high favor and regularly accompanied the emperor east of the passes.
 She wept day and night, pleading for her son to replace the crown prince.
-Empress Lü was older and was often left behind to guard the capital, so she rarely saw the emperor and grew increasingly estranged.
+Empress Lü was older and was frequently left behind to guard the capital, so she rarely saw the emperor and grew increasingly estranged.
 After Ruyi was made King of Zhao, he came close several times to replacing the crown prince.
 Only the ministers' resistance and Marquis of Liu's strategy kept the crown prince from being deposed.

 2

 Empress Lü was hard and resolute.
 She helped Gaozu pacify the realm, and many of the great ministers who were executed fell through her force of will.
 Empress Lü had two elder brothers, both of whom were generals.
-Her eldest brother, Lü Zhou, died in service.
-His son Lü Tai was enfeoffed as Marquis of Li, and another son, Lü Chan, as Marquis of Jiao.
-Her second elder brother, Lü Shizhi, was Marquis of Jiancheng.
+Her eldest brother, Marquis Lü of Zhou, died on campaign.
+His son Lü Tai was enfeoffed as Marquis of Li, and his son Zichan as Marquis of Jiao; Her second elder brother, Lü Shizhi, was Marquis of Jiancheng.

 3

 In the fourth month of Gaozu's twelfth year, on the jiachen day, he died in Changle Palace, and the crown prince succeeded as emperor.
 At that time Gaozu had eight sons.
-The eldest, Fei, was Emperor Xiaohui's elder half-brother and served as King of Qi.
-The remainder were all Emperor Xiaohui's younger brothers.
+The eldest, Fei, was Emperor Xiaohui's elder half-brother and held the kingship of Qi; The remainder were all Emperor Xiaohui's younger brothers.
 Concubine Qi's son Ruyi was the King of Zhao.
 Lady Bo's son Heng was the King of Dai.
-The various concubines' sons: Zihui was the King of Liang, Ziyou was the King of Huaiyang, Zichang was the King of Huainan, Zijian was the King of Yan.
+The other consorts' sons were Zihui, King of Liang; Ziyou, King of Huaiyang; Zichang, King of Huainan; and Zijian, King of Yan.
 Gaozu's younger brother Jiao was the King of Chu.
 His elder brother's son Pi was the King of Wu.
 Among non-Liu meritorious ministers, Wu Rui's son Chen, heir to Marquis Fan, held the kingship of Changsha.

 4